rjalexa/rjafecit/README.md

 - **Front-end:** Next.js 14 with App Router, React 18, TypeScript, Tailwind CSS, and daisyUI.
 - **Back-end:** FastAPI with Python 3.12.
+- **Database:** SQLite with Drizzle ORM for data persistence and schema management.
 - **Authentication:** Clerk for user authentication.
 - **Containerization:** Docker and Docker Compose for local development and production builds.
 - **Development Tools:** ESLint, Prettier, Husky, lint-staged, Vitest, React Testing Library, and k6 for load testing.